Andon7/wavex-sales-hr-dashboard-power-bi/README.md

 ---

 ## Dataset
+The project uses multiple data sources:
+- Sales data (Text file)
+- Company data (Excel)
+- Distributor data (PDF)

-Data used in this project is available in the `/data` folder.
+*Data used in this project is available in the `/data` folder.

 ---